WHAT IS OSTEOARTHRITIS (OA) OR DEGENERATIVE JOINT DISEASE (DJD)?

 If your related symptoms do not equal a listing, the Social Security Administration will next assess your residual functional capacity (RFC) (the work you can still do, despite your OA/DJD and pain), to determine whether you qualify for benefits at steps 4 and 5 of the Sequential Evaluation Process.
 The lower your RFC, the less the Social Security Administration believes you can do.
 In determining your RFC, the Social Security Administration adjudicator should consider all of your symptoms in deciding how they may affect your ability to function.

-TIPS FOR LOUISIANA SSDI APPLICATION FOR OSTEOARTHRITIS/DEGENERATIVE JOINT DISEASE
+TIPS FOR APPLYING FOR SSDI WITH OSTEOARTHRITIS/DEGENERATIVE JOINT DISEASE IN LOUISIANA

 - Make sure an imaging report (MRI, CT, X-ray) diagnosing OA/DJD is in your medical records.
 It is important that you “know your medical records.”